jeffhammond/jeffhammond.github.io/README.md

 * [TAU](http://www.cs.uoregon.edu/research/tau)-[ARMCI](http://www.emsl.pnl.gov/docs/parsoft/armci/) - I contributed to the development of TAU profiling capability for the ARMCI communication library.
 This was a joint project with [Sriram Krisnamoorthy](http://hpc.pnl.gov/people/sriram/) and the [Sameer Shende] (http://ix.cs.uoregon.edu/~sameer/) that is now complete.

 * CECC - Chemistry Exascale Codesign Center.
+If this project had been funded, I would never have left DOE.